qbicsoftware/postman-cli/README.md

 When using the subcommand `download`, there are further options available:
 ```
  -c, --conserve             Conserve the file path structure during download
- -b, --buffer-size=<arg1>   Dataset download performance can be improved by increasing this value with a multiple of 1024 (default).
+ -b, --buffer-size=<int>    Dataset download performance can be improved by increasing this value with a multiple of 1024 (default).
                             Only change this if you know what you are doing.
+ -o,--output-dir=<path>     Provide an already existing path where you want your data to be downloaded to
 ```
 ###### Download all data of a project